hapijs/hapi/docs/Reference.md

                 - `err` - internal error condition.
                 - `uri` - the absolute proxy URI.
                 - `headers` - optional object where each key is an HTTP request header and the value is the header content.
-        - `preResponse` - a custom function for processing the response from the upstream service before sending to the client.
+        - `onResponse` - a custom function for processing the response from the upstream service before sending to the client.
 Useful for custom error handling of responses from the proxied endpoint or other payload manipulation.
 Function signature is `function(err, res, request, reply, settings, ttl)` where:
-              - `err` - is any error returned from attempting to contact the upstream proxy
+              - `err` - internal or upstream error returned from attempting to contact the upstream proxy.
               - `res` - the node response object received from the upstream service. `res` is a readable stream (use the [**nipple**](https://github.com/spumko/nipple) module `parse` method to easily convert it to a Buffer or string).
               - `request` - is the incoming `request` object.